BernhardKonrad/swcKiel/Readme.txt

-This is the git repository of our fabulous workshop in Kiel

-A second line, for a second commit
+This repository provides material used and developed during the 2014 Kiel Software Carpentry Bootcamp.

+The ctd data contained is freely available at www.pangaea.de

+Please use the data archived at pangaea for any scientific use.